numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - Each vector represents a STEP or MOVE (distance and direction)
     - Taking both individually or taking their sum "path" lands you at the same point in space
     - Like 2 + 5 is like taking 7 steps to the right
-    - Example: "Walk 1 to the right, then two up, then 3 to the right,, then 1 down"
+    - Example: "Walk 1 to the right, then two up, then 3 to the right, then 1 down"
     - We can first do all the rightward motions and then all the vertical motions

 - Vector multiplication by a number: